Scherrie Payne: The Glass House (1969–1972)

-The Supremes (1973–77)
+The Supremes (1973–1977)

-As a new member of the Supremes joining Mary Wilson and Cindy Birdsong, Payne often remained quiet during interviews with the group mainly because four years later, reporters were still asking about Diana Ross.
-Payne contributed as the lead singer to the group, with Birdsong and Wilson singing background.
-Payne sang lead on the single "He's My Man" (which also featured vocals by Mary Wilson) and "It's All Been Said Before", both taken from the album The Supremes.
-An accomplished songwriter, Payne was never able to write any material for The Supremes, which reportedly disappointed her.
+After The Glass House disbanded, Payne joined the Supremes and performed as the lead singer, with Mary Wilson and Cindy Birdsong as background singers.
+Payne often remained quiet during interviews with the group and was often asked about her predecessor as lead singer of the Supremes, Diana Ross, even years later.
+Payne sang lead on the single "He's My Man" and "It's All Been Said Before", both taken from the album The Supremes.
+Payne was never able to write any material for The Supremes, which reportedly disappointed her.

-Payne began to realize that Motown did not really care as much about the Supremes as they had in the 1960s, due to the changing musical tastes of the era.
-Payne's contributions did enable The Supremes to enter the disco era, however, with such dance hits as "I'm Gonna Let My Heart Do the Walking" from the album High Energy, "You're My Driving Wheel", "Let Yourself Go", and "Love I Never Knew You Could Feel So Good".
+Payne felt that Motown did not really care as much about the Supremes as they had in the 1960s, due to the changing musical tastes of the era.
+Her contributions moved The Supremes toward the disco era with songs like "I'm Gonna Let My Heart Do the Walking", "You're My Driving Wheel", "Let Yourself Go", and "Love I Never Knew You Could Feel So Good".
 While each of these disco songs landed in the Billboard Dance Top Ten, they did not perform as well on the pop and R&B charts.
 The single "I'm Gonna Let My Heart Do The Walking" was a No. 3 hit on the Disco chart, rose in the Billboard Top 40 to No. 25 on the R&B chart, and No. 40 on the Pop chart.

-The final three Supremes (Payne, Wilson and Susaye Greene) officially disbanded in 1977 with a farewell concert in London, with Supremes founding member Mary Wilson announcing that she would embark on a solo career.
-Payne and Greene then tried to recruit a new third member, Joyce Vincent Wilson of Tony Orlando and Dawn, but Motown responded with that the Supremes would not continue with original members.
+The final three members of the Supremes (Payne, Wilson and Susaye Greene) officially disbanded in 1977 with a farewell concert in London after Wilson, the last remaining founding member, announced that she would embark on a solo career.
+Payne and Greene tried to recruit a new third member, Joyce Vincent Wilson of Tony Orlando and Dawn, but Motown responded with that the Supremes would not continue with original members.
 Motown officially retired the Supremes in 1977, but offered Payne and Greene a contract to record as a duet.
 During this time, Payne released the solo single "Fly" b/w "When I Look at Your Face" in late 1977.
 As a duet, Partners, under the name "Scherrie and Susaye" was released in 1979.
 The album received mixed reviews and the two decided to part in order to embark on solo projects.